Attingal: Attingal Palace

-Attingal Palace is the maternal home of the Travancore royal family.
+Koyikkal Palace is the maternal home of the Travancore royal family.
 The great rulers of the kingdom, including Anizham Thirunal Marthanda Varma, were brought up in this palace situated at Kollampuzha, Attingal.

 The palace, built in stone and wood, according to Kerala architecture stands in a nearly 10-acre wide plot, a portion of which is privately owned now.
 The palace has four temples inside it, including the 700-year-old sanctorum that houses the Palliyara Bhagavathy.
 The temple of the family deity, Thiruvarattukavu Devi, is also seated in a temple inside the palace complex.

 The historically important palace, built in an 'ettukettu' structure.
 The temples and the palace is currently under the control of the Devaswom Board.
 One of the entrance gates here, ' Chavadipura', was reconstructed recently by the royal family.

 Anchuthengu Fort

-The historical fort of Anchuthengu is about 10 km from Attingal town and the famous Siva temple Avanavanchery Sri Indilayappan Temple is within the Attingal Municipal area.
+The historical fort of Anchuthengu is about 10 km from Attingal town and the famous Siva temple Avanavanchery Sri Indilayappan Temple and Veerakeralapuram Sreekrishna Swami Temple are within the Attingal Municipal area.